muldjord/leddy/README.md

 - Conway's "Game of Life"
 - Run terminal commands and display output on LED matrix

-Leddy is configured through the `config.ini` file which is created when you run Leddy for the first time.
+Leddy is configured through the `config.ini` file, which is created in the same folder as the executable, when you run Leddy for the first time.
 In here you might want to fiddle with the following settings:
 ```
 [theme]
 path=themes/default